SC-SGS/FuMuX/README.md

 ## Important notes / How to

 - One needs appropriate Paraview output from DuMuX, i.e. a `pvd`-file and the corresponding `vtu`-files that contain the solution data.
 I recommend to place the data in the subdirectories `case1/` and `case2/`.
-- Datasets for case 1  (`case1-data.tar.gz `) and case 2 (`case2-data.tar.gz `) can be found on the DaRUS of the University of Stuttgart: [https://doi.org/10.18419/darus-1773](https://doi.org/10.18419/darus-1773)
-- Unpack the data set into the corresponding subdirectory `case1/` and `case2/`.
+- Put the data set into the corresponding subdirectory `case1/` and `case2/`.
 The directories already contain a appropriate `precice-config.xml` for the corresponding test case.
 - There are scripts for two test cases residing in *branches*.
 Currently, full functionality for the two supported cases is **only** provided by these branches:
     - `case1`: **Single fracture** case residing in the branch `case1-precice-v1.X`.
         - One may start the `fumux` solver as: